jsvirzi/insight/map_reduce/mr2a/README.txt

 for production, edit demo2a.sh and use the python / hadoop line that outputs to /dev/null to suppress the tons of output

+to insert the table into hbase, use "hive -f mr2a_to_hbase.q "